tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: gs_class_def.py
 		- DONE: create mach_lst() / all_lst method for creatures (based on vis_lst)
 		- DONE: update active_gs. mach scope commands to use mach_lst() method
-	- TBD: refactor Creature methods
+	- INPROC: refactor Creature methods
-			- TBD: review and shorten all attribute and method names; * remember that the method will always be associated with an object! *
+			- INPROC: review and shorten all attribute and method names; * remember that the method will always be associated with an object! *
-				- TBD: creature_state => state
+				- DONE: creature_state => state
-				- TBD: dead_creature_obj => corpse
+				- DONE: dead_creature_obj => corpse
 				- TBD: shorten dict naming for all dicts - 2_word *max*!
 		- TBD: re-order attributes for better flow
 		- TBD: refactor review for class Creature methods